Cosmian/mse-cli/documentation/docs/subcommand/context.md

 ## Context

-`mse` also creates a directory `$HOME/.config/mse/context/uuid/` when a deployment is successfully completed.
+`mse` also creates a directory `$HOME/.config/mse/context/{uuid}/` when a deployment is successfully completed.

 This directory contains:

 - The tarball of the encrypted code
-- A TOML file with contains the details required for a user to verify the trustworthiness of the app
+- A TOML file which contains the details required for a user to verify the trustworthiness of the app

 === "Enclave certificate"